green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

     + If that is however what your application is design to operate it, then do not alter it.
 However most applications assume an infinite amout of resources and behave weirdly if they run into resource limitations

-### 3. The application you want to test must run at least twice as long as the minimal resolution
+### 3. The application you want to test must run at least twice as long as the minimal sampling rate

-- The minimal resolution is the one you have configured with your [Metric Providers]({{< relref "metric-providers" >}})
+- The minimal sampling rate is the one you have configured with your [Metric Providers]({{< relref "metric-providers" >}})
   + Also be aware that Intel RAPL has a minimum time resolution of ~10ms and CPU time resolution is typically around 1 microsecond.

 ### 4. When running tests your disk load should not go over 50%